reifydb/reifydb/readme.md

 ```
 ---

-## 🤝 Contributing
+## Contributing
-ReifyDB is still in early development — feedback and contributions are welcome!
+ReifyDB is in early development.
+Feedback and contributions are welcome.
 - Check out the [issues](https://github.com/reifydb/reifydb/issues)
 - [Open](https://github.com/orgs/reifydb/discussions) a discussion on GitHub Discussions
-- Star ⭐️ the project to help more people find it!
+- Star the project to help more people find it
 ---

-<h2>🧾 License</h2>
+<h2>License</h2>

 <p>
 ReifyDB is <strong>open-source under the <a href="https://github.com/reifydb/reifydb/blob/main/license.md">AGPL-3.0 license</a></strong>.
 </p>

-<p>This means you are free to use, modify, and self-host ReifyDB — even for commercial projects — as long as:</p>
+<p>You are free to use, modify, and self-host ReifyDB, including for commercial projects, as long as:</p>
 <ul>
   <li>Your changes are also open-sourced under AGPL</li>
   <li>You do not offer ReifyDB as a hosted service without sharing modifications</li>
 </ul>

-<h3>💼 Commercial License</h3>
+<h3>Commercial License</h3>

-<p>If you want to use ReifyDB without the AGPL’s obligations — for example to:</p>
+<p>If you want to use ReifyDB without the AGPL's obligations, for example to:</p>

 <ul>
   <li>Embed it into a proprietary application</li>